kazushi23/vistra-be/readme.md

 - Folder: Rejected if exist for user (e.g., "Report" by user A will clash when user A create "Report")
 - Files: Automatically renamed to avoid conflicts (e.g., "report.pdf" → "report(1).pdf")

-If unique constraints are needed:

-## Separate BaseName Column for Files (Production-Ready)
+## If unique constraints are needed: Separate BaseName Column for Files
 Use case: Track duplicate files while allowing multiple versions\
 This approach adds a baseName column to store the original filename, while name stores the final unique name with counters.\
 Database Schema: